Menna-Elkhwass/Data-Structure-Project/README.md

 In our system the XML file will represent users in a social network Each user has id (unique), name, list of posts, list of followers.
-Each post has text and list of topics.
+Each post has text and list of topics. we used opp concept to represent xml using classes

                                      ## What does our software do ##